- Type of qualification

 Structure of the Master of Information Sciences

-If you study full-time you can complete the Master of Information Sciences in three semesters (one and half years).
-This is a taught programme, and includes an in-depth professional project.
+If you study full-time you can complete the Master of Information Sciences in 3 semesters (1.5 years).
+This is a taught qualification, and includes an in-depth professional project.

 You should initially enrol for the professional pathway.
 This offers maximum flexibility and you can change the pathway as you progress through the first year.

-For progression to Part Two of the Master of Information Sciences, two pathways are available.
+For progression to Part Two of the Master of Information Sciences, 2 pathways are available.
 A grade average of B- is needed for the Part One courses.

 - Research Pathway: 180 credits consisting of 60 credits of courses (Part One) and 120 credits of research (Part Two).